Layup or go for it par 5

 If this shot was to be hit from the rough, proximity would increase to 46ft and from the bunker increase even more to 56ft, on average.

 44% of these shots are played with a sand wedge.
-This is often requires a skilful shot.
+This is often requires a skillful shot.
 To play these shots well, the focus should be on the landing area, not necessarily the pin itself.

 Typically Par 5 performance is linked to distance off the tee.
 The further down the hole a tee shot gets, leaves the golfer a greater chance of reaching the green with their second shot.